skymansandy/wiretapKMP/wiretap-ktor/README.md

 ### ⚙️ How It Works

-`WiretapKtorSsePlugin` is a placeholder plugin for API consistency.
-SSE connection tracking is handled by the `wiretapped()` extension on `ClientSSESession`, which creates a connection entry and returns a logging wrapper that intercepts all incoming events.
+`WiretapKtorSsePlugin` wraps SSE sessions automatically.
+It creates a connection entry and intercepts all incoming events — no extra calls needed.

-1. **Session wrapping** — Call `wiretapped()` inside the `sse {}` block to get a `WiretapSseSession` that logs all events.
+1. **Automatic session wrapping** — The plugin wraps SSE sessions automatically, creating a `WiretapSseSession` that logs all events.
 2. **Event logging** — Every incoming `ServerSentEvent` is logged with its event type, data, ID, retry interval, and byte count.
 3. **Auto-close detection** — The session monitors flow completion and automatically updates status to Closed/Failed when the connection ends.